Posted by Eva Owens

-- Do you like a definite schedule for cleaning and laundry (example: vacuum on Monday, scrub floors on Tuesday), or do you prefer to be more flexible?
+- Do you like to have a definite schedule for cleaning and laundry (example: vacuum on Monday, scrub floors on Tuesday), or do you prefer to be more flexible?

-Personal Care (Avoid any questions about age, disability, marital status, religion, race, or ethnicity.)
+Personal Care (Avoid any questions about age, orientation, disability, marital status, religion, race, and ethnicity.)

-- Do you think it would bother you to help me with toileting, catheter irrigations or suppositories? (if necessary)
+- If needed, can you help me with toileting, catheter irrigations or suppositories?

-- Will you be able to bathe me? (if necessary)
+- If needed, will you be able to bathe me?

-- Is there any part of my care that makes you uncomfortable?
+- Is there any part of my care routine that makes you uncomfortable?